Olivertrain1221/rocky-racers/README.md

 # Notable Bugs
 One major bug that i noticed during development was trying to top the traffic lights before the scoreboard was updated.
 This was corrected by disabling the game svgs and linking the traffic light function at the correct time.
 Deployment
 *   The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 *   In the GitHub repository, navigate to the settings tab
 *   Select the pages link from the setting menu on the left hand side
 *   Under the GitHub Pages from the source section drop-down menu, select the master branch
-    * One the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+*   Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 # Credits
 ## Media